Cause and Effect (band)

-Cause & Effect (abbreviated as C&E) was an American electronic/synthpop band from Sacramento, California, originally consisting of Robert Rowe and Sean Rowley.
+Cause & Effect (abbreviated as C&E) was an American electronic/synthpop band from Sacramento, California, originally consisting of Robert Rowe (also known as Rob Rowe) and Sean Rowley.
 They are best known by their US minor hits "You Think You Know Her" (1990), "Another Minute" (1992) and "It's Over Now" (1994).

 History

 Early years

 Cause & Effect (C&E) were formed in Sacramento, California, United States, consisting of founding members vocalist/guitarist Rob Rowe and vocalist/keyboardist Sean Rowley (August 24, 1969 – November 12, 1992).
 They originally released their debut in 1990 as a self-titled album on minor label Exile Records.
 C&E was subsequently picked up by BMG Music subsidiary, Zoo Entertainment, and a reworked version of their album was released in 1991 as Another Minute.
 Adding drummer Richard Shepherd, the band headed out on tour in late 1992.

 Death of Rowley

-Just as the fortunes of the band looked promising, co-founding member Sean Rowley died on November 12, 1992 while on tour as the opening act for Information Society.
+Just as the fortunes of the band looked promising, co-founding member Sean Rowley died on November 12, 1992, while on tour as the opening act for Information Society.
 Rowley died during the soundcheck for the tour's seventh show at Glam Slam, a club opened in 1989 by musician/songwriter Prince in Minneapolis, Minnesota.
 The cause of death was reported as a result of heart failure brought on by a severe asthma attack.
 He was 23.
 The group cancelled the remainder of their tour and returned home to Sacramento.

 A period of contemplation followed.
 The band was then invited to perform at the sold-out KROQ Acoustic Christmas Show.
+The audience's reception encouraged Rowe to continue the band.
 The Rowe-penned acoustic song "Hollow" was included on a compilation by their record company, Zoo Entertainment.
 The song was dedicated to Rowley.